Veria F.C.: Supporters

 During the summer of 2013, in Kallithea, a suburb of Veria, a new fan club named Veria Fans Kallithea was found and its base is located in St. Komninon 91.

-The fans of Veria never gave up on team, although the last five years due to Veria's bad league performance (including a relegation to Gamma Ethniki in 2008–09) the fans got disappointed.
-As a result of this disappointment Veria lost a serious number of fans.
-Thankfully this would not last for long, today Veria is back on the road of success, she is back to the Alpha Ethniki, which is renamed to Super League.
-Veria slowly gains the trust of her fans again and the number of supporters is getting bigger and bigger.

 On 21 August 2015, Queen's Boyz announced their re-activation.

 In February 1957 and while playing for Vermion, the goalkeeper of the team, Kostas Pantelidis, died after hitting his head on a goalpost while trying to make a save.
-Few years later on 22 December 1968 a supporter of team, Lampros Michailidis during the match against Olympiacos died from a heart attack after seeing a close-range shot from Olympiacos' player Giorgos Sideris saved by Giorgos Masadis.

 On 2 September 2015, a promising young goalkeeper, Asteris Merkousis, died from a heart attack during a training session.

 Most receipts

 Rivalries

 During the era of the 1990s, Imathia had a great development at her economy and this had a great impact at her football.
 This development had as a result the rise of Naoussa and Pontioi Verias.
 Naoussa achieved to win the promotion to Alpha Ethniki in season 1993–94 while Pontioi Verias reached Beta Ethniki in 1992 where they played for 3 constitutive seasons before they finish 17th in season 1994–95 and get relegated.
 Both Naoussa and Pontioi Verias where seriously damaged by the final crisis in Macedonia and they couldn't return to the greater categories.
 Though the participation of these two teams in the higher championships developed the rivalry between Veria's fans, Pontioi's fans and Naoussa's fans.
 In season 1994–95 would find Veria, Naoussa and Pontioi Verias playing in Beta Ethniki.
 It was the first and the only time during football's history where these three teams would perform at the same championship, at the same season.